-School books are provided to every student.
+School owned materials may be provided to students throughout the school year.
 It is the responsibility of the student to care for and protect such articles.
 If they are lost, stolen, or damaged, the student will be required to pay the current retail catalog price.